Alauddin Khalji's raid on Devagiri: At Devagiri

 In addition, Ramachandra agreed to send the revenues from the Achalpur province to Alauddin.
 As part of the treaty, Alauddin released the surviving prisoners.
 He left Devagiri five days after he had entered the city.

 Aftermath

 Alauddin's raid was the first successful Muslim invasion of Deccan.
 Instead of surrendering the loot from Devagiri to Sultan Jalaluddin, Alauddin took it to his residence in Kara.
 Later, he invited Jalaluddin to Kara and killed him there.
 He then proclaimed himself as the new Sultan.
 In the 1300s, when Ramachandra stopped sending yearly tributes to Delhi, Alauddin sent a large army to subdue him.
 This second expedition to Devagiri resulted in Ramachandra becoming a vassal to Alauddin.

-Alauddin married Ramachandra's daughter Jhatyapali, who was the mother of his son and successor Shihabuddin Omar and Qutbuddin Mubarak Shah.
+Alauddin married Ramachandra's daughter Jhatyapali, who became the mother of his son and successor Shihabuddin Omar and Qutbuddin Mubarak Shah.
 Historian Kishori Saran Lal believes that Ramachandra gave his daughter to Alauddin after the 1296 raid, but historian Satish Chandra states that this probably happened after the second expedition.